Hi, I'm Kelly.

 Step 2: Calculate Your Budget & Time Value

 Time is your most valuable resource.
 A house manager helps you reclaim time that can be better spent on work, family, or self-care.
-But how much time are you actually spending managing your home?
-Again, you can take our FREE quiz here and find out.
+But how much time are you actually spending managing your home, and are you even ready to hire?

 Calculate Your Hourly Rate